-Chairperson's designation shall be provided to the employee, the College President and the Chancellor.
-In the event the two members of the Chancellor's Advisory Committee cannot mutually agree upon a Chairperson, selection of the Chairperson shall be accomplished by alternately striking names from the College Panel until one name remains.
+d.
+Within 5 working days of their designation, the two members of the Chancellor's Advisory Committee shall designate, in writing, a third member from among a panel of members of the professional staff at the employee's College to be determined in accordance with provisions of Section 33.5 of this Article.
+Upon designation of the third member, who shall be Chairperson, the Chancellor's Advisory Committee shall be deemed to be fully constituted.
+Copies of the Chairperson's designation shall be provided to the employee, the College President and the Chancellor.
+In the event the two members of the Chairperson shall be accomplished by alternately striking names from the College Panel until one name remains.
 The right of first choice to strike shall be determined by lot.